matheus-vieira/matheus-vieira.github.io/source/_questions_2025_git/question-27.md

 ---
 layout: question
-title: What does 'git rebase' do?
+title: What does 'git cherry-pick' do?
 options:
-- Reapplies commits on top of another base tip
+- Apply specific commit to current branch
-- Creates a new repository
+- Pick repository
-- Merges two repositories
+- Choose remote
-- Deletes all commits
+- Select files
 answer: 1
-explanation: Git rebase reapplies commits on top of another base tip, creating a linear project history.
-It's an alternative to merging that results in a cleaner commit history.
+explanation: "Git cherry-pick applies the changes from a specific commit to your current branch without merging the entire branch."
 ---